tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 | **10**0**1**1**0**1 | **01**0**0**1**1**1 |        4         |
 :::

 We can associate a generator polynomial with a Hamming distance of _d_ if the generator polynomial is guaranteed to detect all _d-1_ (and fewer) bit errors.
 Each generator polynomial has specific Hamming distance properties for data of a given length.
 This is dependent on many factors that I won't go into; however, I will point to [Philip Koopman's page on the best CRC polynomials](https://users.ece.cmu.edu/~koopman/crc/index.html), which catalogues the best _n_-bit polynomials that achieve specific Hamming distances for different data lengths.
-Koopman also has a paper that spends more time discussing Hamming distance characteristics of 32-bit CRCs, [linked here](https://users.ece.cmu.edu/~koopman/networks/dsn02/dsn02_koopman.pdf).
+Koopman also has [a paper that spends more time discussing Hamming distance characteristics of 32-bit CRCs](https://users.ece.cmu.edu/~koopman/networks/dsn02/dsn02_koopman.pdf).

 ### Burst error detection